ebeRcca/python-assignments/README.md

 ### Key Features
 - Collects staff information
 - Generates a unique requisition ID
-- Collects items and prices then calculates total
+- Collects items and prices then calculates the total
-- Automatically approves requisitions under $500
+- Applies automatic approval for requisitions < $500
 - Displays requisition details

 ### How Part A Works